Mont Kiara

 Mont Kiara, often stylized as MK, is an affluent suburb at the northwest of downtown Kuala Lumpur, Malaysia, in the constituency of Segambut.
 It consists mainly of high-rise residential condominiums and office complexes which were mostly developed by UEM Sunrise Berhad, a well-known property development arm of UEM Group.
 It is located in the heart of Klang Valley, halfway between Kepong and downtown Kuala Lumpur.
 It is adjacent to Sri Hartamas in the south and KL Metropolis in the east, and is heavily populated by expats.

 While the name "North Kiara" refers to the area near Bukit Segambut as it is located north of Mont Kiara, the name has been used by developers up till now to link their property developments to the suburb.

 History

 Mont Kiara was originally a rubber estate.
 The development of Mont Kiara started in the 90s by the Sunrise Berhad property developer and founder, Datuk Alan Tong Kok Mau; whom he bought 12 parcels of land in the area.

 The 40.47 hectares of land was developed by Sunrise Berhad and renamed to Mont Kiara.
 Following Sunrise’s successful Mont Kiara Pines and Mont Kiara Palma projects in 1993 and 1994, other developers witnessed the rise of Mont Kiara, leading to further expansion of the area.

-Mont Kiara is the only place in Peninsular Malaysia which uses word from French language as part of its name ("mont" means "mountain" in French, an allusion to the neighbouring Bukit Kiara), as most places in Malaysia use modern English language sounding names (e.g. Bangsar South in lieu of Kerinchi, Starhill in lieu of Bukit Bintang, Southville City in lieu of Dengkil, etc.).
+Mont Kiara is the only place in Peninsular Malaysia which uses word from French language as part of its name ("mont" means "mountain" in French, an allusion to the neighbouring Bukit Kiara).